Why I Love doTERRA Essential Oils

 Here, the constituents in those volatile oils activate that part of the brain that has you stuck in your stressed out, fight or flight response – and sends a much-needed message of peace and calm.
 Instantly, your outlook changes, you soften, your chest relaxes, and you breathe deep into your lungs with a welcome sigh of relief.

-This is the magic of essential oils (well, one small example of it anyway).
+This is the magic of essential oils (well, but one example anyway).

 What are essential oils